Termi25/AplicatieMuzicaMobila/README.md

 # InfiniMusic
 $${\color{red}WARNING!}$$
-**This project was made as a passion project and may present some technical issues.**
+**This project is a passion project and may present some technical issues.**

 ## Description
 This is an Android Music App meant to be used for offline music listening especially.